countable-web/open-source-corporation/peopleops/getting_started/EVALUATION.md

    * Makes some contributions to the Ops Manual.
    * Work towards a clear, shared goal with the client.
 Follow up on discussions in a constructive way (with respect to objectives).
 Once it's clear, prototype something to validate assumptions as quickly as possible.
    * Be competent in more than 1 technical track, and has basic knowledge of all 3.
    * Takes responsibility for clients' business results.
 Doesn't blame the client, or external factors.
 Find a way to achieve the desired outcome by working around challenges you cannot control.
 Maximize iteration speed to get closer quickly.
-Take accountability for our team's role in business objectives and project health.
+Take accountability for our team's role in business objectives and project health. // Maybe we could break these down into three?
+I think the ability to maximize iteration speed and the ability to display accountability should be separated from the ability to find solutions regarding external factors or factors you have no control over.
    * Tracks and improves metrics.
    * Takes responsibility for the overall success of one or more existing clients or projects.